spacelift-io/user-documentation/docs/concepts/stack/stack-settings.md

 You can read more about the login process [here](https://www.pulumi.com/docs/reference/cli/pulumi_login/){: rel="nofollow"}.
 More general explanation of Pulumi state management and backends is available [here](https://www.pulumi.com/docs/intro/concepts/state/){: rel="nofollow"}.

-### Stack name {: #pulumi-stackname}
+### Stack Name {: #pulumi-stackname}

 The name of the Pulumi stack which should be selected for backend operations.
-Please do not confuse it with the [Spacelift stack name](stack-settings.md#stack-name) - they _may_ be different, though it's probably good if you can keep them identical.
+Please do not confuse it with the [Spacelift stack name](#name-and-description) - they _may_ be different, though it's probably good if you can keep them identical.